Anonymous5420935/Project_Submission/ReadMe.md

 ### 2. `/Dataset`
 The datasets used for the finetuning and rag experiments:
-- `FineTuning/FeatureInputRecordOutput/prepare_Dataset.json`: The raw aligned pairs used for finetuning generating records
+- `FineTuning/FeatureInputRecordOutput/prepare_Dataset.json`: The raw aligned pairs used for finetuning record generation
-- `FineTuning/RecordInputFeatureOutput/prepare_Dataset.json`: The raw aligned pairs used for finetuning generating scenario
+- `FineTuning/RecordInputFeatureOutput/prepare_Dataset.json`: The raw aligned pairs used for finetuning scenario generation
 - `Rag/prepare_Dataset.json`:The raw aligned pairs used for Rag

 ### 3. `/FineTuning`